openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Credential.

 `expect_claims`:
 : OPTIONAL.
-An array that specifies the claims that the requested Verifiable Credential must contain.
-Each entry in the array corresponds to exactly one claim that is to be returned by the Wallet to fulfill the credential request.

-`alternative_credentials`:
+A non-empty array of objects as defined in (#claims_query) that specifies claims in the requested Credentials.

+`valid_claim_sets`:
 : OPTIONAL.
-An array of credential group identifiers that specify alternative groups of credentials that MAY be returned instead of the credential.
-Any credential in a group listed in `alternative_credentials` MUST NOT itself contain an `alternative_credentials` property.
+A non-empty array containing arrays of identifiers for elements in `expect_claims`.
+The identifier MAY be postfixed by `?`, indicating that delivery of the the respective claim is OPTIONAL.

+## Claims Query {#claims_query}

-Each entry MUST be an object with the following properties:
+Each entry in `expect_claims` MUST be an object with the following properties:

-`group`:
-: OPTIONAL.
-A string identifying a group of claims for expressing alternatives between claims.
-Multiple claims MAY have the same group identifier.
-The group identifier for claims is not reflected in the response.
+`id`:
+: REQUIRED if `valid_claim_sets` is present; OPTIONAL otherwise.
+A string identifying the particular claim.
+The value MUST be a non-empty string consisting of alphanumeric, underscore (`_`) or hyphen (`-`) characters.
+Within the particular `expected_claims` array, the same `id` MUST NOT be present more than once.

 `path`:
 : REQUIRED if the credential format uses a JSON-based claims structure; MUST NOT